dinomoss/AWS-Scheduled-snapshot-with-retention-period/README.md

 ## Restore:

-To restore snapshot first you have to create volume from snapshot, then Detach volume form instace and attach new one.
+To restore snapshot first you have to create volume from snapshot, then detach volume form instace and attach with new one.